RIR360/development/journal/2025/february.md

 - You may multiple times but don't be upset and lose hope.
 - Use Automation to simplify your tasks.
 - The rule of thumb for today is, don't fear about the dificulty about a task beforehand.
+- Because everything gets easier as you give time, but if you fear you lose already.